 This section was included to address AQUATIC VENUES that provide PATRONS with sharps, especially razors, so that safe disposal is ensured.
 Approved sharps containers are rigid, leak-proof, puncture resistant boxes of various sizes made of hard red plastic.
 They have a lid that can be securely sealed to keep contents from falling out, and they are clearly marked with the bio-hazard symbol.
-OSHA regulations describe the design and use of sharps containers for a variety of settings.
+OSHA's Bloodborne Pathogens Standard (29 CFR 1910) describes the design and use of sharps containers for a variety of settings.

-Businesses are required by OSHA to deposit sharps into a sharps container that complies with OSHA regulations to protect employees.
+Businesses are required by OSHA's Bloodborne Pathogens Standard (29 CFR 1910) to deposit sharps into a sharps container that complies with OSHA regulations to protect employees.
 Once that container is full, it must be disposed of according to state and federal regulations.